 At the present time, all church activities, meetings and events including Wednesday Empowerment Nights and Sunday Worship Services have been postponed until further notice.
-Please note, the information below reflects our standard schedule of activities.

 “Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.”
 Acts 2:38

 Thank you for your interest in water baptism here at Harvest Life Church.
 Water baptism is an important milestone in the life of every believer.
 Jesus established water baptism as a pathway for all believers to make their commitment to God known to the world.